GenericMappingTools/gmt/doc/rst/source/gmtconvert.rst

 .. _-W:

 **-W** [**+n**\ ]
-    Attempt to convert each word in the trialing text to a number and append such values to the numerical output columns.
+    Attempt to convert each word in the trailing text to a number and append such values to the numerical output columns.
 Text that cannot be converted (because they are not numbers) will appear as NaNs.
 Use modifier **+n** to exclude the columns with NaNs.
 Note: These columns are identified based on